openedx/pytest-repo-health/README.rst

 -----
 Once installed, following command is used to run checks::

-    $ pytest --repo-health-check True --repo-path <path of repo to be checked> --output-path <path for output report>
+    $ pytest --repo-health --repo-health-path <path to dir with checks> --repo-path <path to dir on which to run tests>

 If you run into problems, these pytest flags might help::